Year of Call: 1986

 Overview of Current Practice

-He has become the go-to-brief in recent Turkish community based murders.
-The trial of R-v-Coskun, at the Old Bailey, received regular press coverage since it involved the execution and body disposal of a former Turkish hitman during which Charles was repeatedly commended by The Common Sergeant for his tenacity and cut-throat skills in a particularly serious, complex and challenging case.
+He has become the go-to-brief in recent Turkish community based murders leading to his instruction in R-v-Alparslan.
+The trial of R-v-Coskun, at the Old Bailey, received regular press coverage since it involved the execution and body disposal of a former Turkish hitman during which Charlie was repeatedly commended by The Common Sergeant for his tenacity and cut-throat skills in a particularly serious, complex and challenging case.

-Other murder trials in 2016 saw Charles defend Denny Da Silva in a drive-by shotgun gang killing, and successfully represent Omar Afrah, acquitted in a multi-handed North London gangland killing and attempted killing.
+Other murder trials have seen Charlie engaged in the defence of John Davies [acquitted and subsequently to appear on Lorraine Kelly’s TV sofa], Denny Da Silva in a drive-by shotgun gang killing, and successfully represent Omar Afrah, acquitted in a multi-handed North London gangland killing and attempted killing.

 ADDITIONAL AREAS OF PRACTICE:

 Drugs & Asset Forfeiture : His time is not spent solely unpicking complex fraud allegations or defending gangland murders.
 International drug conspiracies and production of drugs, including crystal meths and ecstasy are one of his specialities.
-Whether it is a case involving the illegal use of Police undercover agents, cut-throat defences between transporters, manufacturers and dealers, or lengthy surveillance operations covering different international jurisdcitions, Charles never leaves any stone unturned in the pursuit of his client’s interests.
-This was demonstrated most recently when securing the acquittal of Johannes Woltering at St Albans CC concerning allegations that he had exported 50 kilos of cocaine from Holland while on licence of a similar offence in Sweden.
+Whether it is a case involving the illegal use of Police undercover agents, cut-throat defences between transporters, manufacturers and dealers, or lengthy surveillance operations covering different international jurisdcitions, Charlie never leaves any stone unturned in the pursuit of his client’s interests.
+This was demonstrated, as previously stated, when securing the acquittal of Johannes Woltering at St Albans CC concerning allegations that he had exported 50 kilos of cocaine from Holland while on licence of a similar offence in Sweden.
 He was extradited to the UK but acquitted in less than 2 hours of all charges and able to return to his country a free man.
-Gaining an insight into the forever changing drugs world is seen by Charles as key to staying up-to-date with current criminal practices.
-Assiduous case preparation, research and professional client care are just some of the main reasons many solicitors cite for instructing Charles so regularly.
+Gaining an insight into the forever changing drugs world is seen by Charlie as key to staying up-to-date with current criminal practices.
+Assiduous case preparation, research and professional client care are just some of the main reasons many solicitors cite for instructing Charlie so regularly.

 Notable other drug related clients include: Sylvia Allpress [benchmark judgment in C of A for confiscation], Asnat Akram, Mohammed Din, Riaz Mohammed, Warwick McNay, Adil Khan & Jerry Coffey.

-As the former chair of Furnival Chambers’ pupillage committee, Charles has always demonstrated a commitment to ensuring a smooth-running and successful pupillage process while providing professional, hands-on training.
+As the Chair of Furnival Chambers’ pupillage committee, Charlie has always demonstrated a commitment to ensuring a smooth-running and successful pupillage process while providing professional, hands-on training.
 Building for the future of chambers is always of paramount interest and concern.
-Charles was appointed a Chambers Director in July 2008 and is regularly involved in the administration of chambers business as well as ensuring regulatory compliance.
+Charlie was appointed a Chambers Director in July 2008 and is regularly involved in the administration of chambers business as well as ensuring regulatory compliance.